profsmucker/ta-works/taworks/README.md

     * verify courses uploaded shows up here
     * change email in course database to include your own and test send email feature (alter the emails in the db if you have to)
     * verify email sends with or without optional email box filled out
-    * verify emails in your mailbox look like they're suppose to
+    * verify emails in your mailbox look like they're supposed to
     * verify that each course has a 'number of applicants' field
     * verify that each course has a 'Ranking status field'
     * verify that each course has a ranking status 'Link'
     * verify that any course from the DB that does not have applicants still shows in the table
     * take a sample course from the table and search the DB to confirm number of applicants (application table)
     * take a sample course from the table and search the DB to confirm the ranking status (application table - instructor preference)
-    * apply to a course and confirm the number of applicants inscreases
+    * apply to a course and confirm the number of applicants increases
 14. [Export Course and Ranking Information](https://team4.uwaterloo.ca/taform/export.html)
     * verify that the export results for "Export Course Info" match what was uploaded earlier
     * verify that the export results for "Export Rankings Info" match what was uploaded earlier